-This Dog Delivering Wine At A Winery Is Making Customers So Happy
+This Dog Is Delivering Bottles Of Wine & Making Customers So Happy

 With most of the country practicing social distancing during the novel coronavirus outbreak, plenty of people are changing up their usual grocery routines.
 Many are opting to get their goods delivered so that they can avoid contact with others.
 To help out with the cause, one pooch has been doing his part by delivering wine to customers on behalf of a local Maryland winery.
 This dog delivering wine at a winery will make you as happy as the customers getting their vino from the goodest boy.